Spelkington/triangle/Laws/Constitution.md

 ### New Member

-Students studying in the field of science, architecture, and engineering may bid for membership in our Chapter.
+Students studying in the field of science, architecture, and engineering may receive bids for membership in our Chapter.

 Our Chapter shall work to extend these bids to those who show distinguished characters, values akin to the chosen ideals of our Fraternity, and who are willing to accept their full share in maintaining a Chapter in which enduring frienships may be formed.